AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

  31. **Loyal Lock** - Command a lock to remain open or closed.
 It will do so until someone manages to convince it otherwise.
  32. **Maximize Minimize** - Double a creature’s size for 1 minute, then quarter its size for another minute.
 You may choose to reverse the order of the effects.
  33. **Mum’s the Word** - Silence all sound you, and anyone in contact with you, creates.
- 34. **Noxious Fog** - Fill the area with a thick, foul smelling fog.
+ 34. **Noxious Fog** - Fill the area with a thick, foul-smelling fog.
  35. **Painful Truths** - Shout a true statement about the target to deal it damage based on how concealed the information was. d4 for common knowledge, d12 for something they wouldn’t think it possible you could know.
  36. **Salamander’s Lock Pick** - Superheat a small piece of metal to weaken or melt it.
  37. **Sorcerous Interference** - Negate another spell cast in your presence.
 Optionally make a WIL Save vs their WIL.
 Win: Turn the spell against its caster.
 Tie: Negate the spell.
 Lose: The spell takes effect as the caster intended.